 The total dissolved solids (TDS) your hot tub test strip measures?
 Those are surfactants.
 And if they build up in your spa, they’ll form a film on its surface that traps air and forms bubbles.
 Add your hot tub’s jets into the mix and you get bubbles – lots of them.

-Where surfactants come from
+Where do surfactants come from?